ajaypatil108/CPP-Concurrent-Traffic-Simulation/README.md

 This is the project for the fourth course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.

-Throughout the Concurrency course, you have been developing a traffic simulation in which vehicles are moving along streets and are crossing intersections.
-However, with increasing traffic in the city, traffic lights are needed for road safety.
-Each intersection will therefore be equipped with a traffic light.
-In this project, you will build a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
-Use your knowledge of concurrent programming (such as mutexes, locks and message queues) to implement the traffic lights and integrate them properly in the code base.
+Throughout the Concurrency course, I've been developing a traffic simulation in which vehicles move along streets and through intersections.
+All vehicles are simulated in separate threads and intersections are managed with monitor objects.
+The map is an image and coordinates for streets and interesections were provided in pixel co-ordinates.
+However, with increasing vehicles in the city, traffic lights were needed for road safety.
+Each intersection was therefore equipped with a traffic light.
+In this final project, I built a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
+I used my knowledge of concurrent programming (such as mutexes, locks and message queues) to implement the traffic lights and integrate them properly in the code base.
+Traffic light durations for each intersection are chosen randomly between 4 to 6 sec.

 ## Dependencies for Running Locally
 * cmake >= 2.8